 The Royal Procession is a tradition at Ascot that goes back to 1985, when King George IV paraded in front of racegoers before taking his position to watch the festival.
-These days, the Queen arrives for the start of all five racedays at 2pm on a horse-drawn carriage from the Royal Gates at one end of the racecourse.
+In modern times the Queen would arrive for the start of all five racedays at 2pm on a horse-drawn carriage from the Royal Gates at one end of the racecourse.

-The carriages, known as Ascot Landaus, seat four people and are the Queen’s is drawn by Windsor Grey horses.
-Usually another member of the royal family accompanies the Queen, such as Prince Charles or Camilla, along with two other members of the aristocracy.
+The carriages, known as Ascot Landaus, seat four people and the Queen’s was drawn by Windsor Grey horses.
+Usually another member of the royal family accompanied the Queen, such as Charles or Camilla, along with two other members of the aristocracy.

 The carriages go along the Straight Mile and stop at the parade ring.
 The procession starts at 2pm each day.

-Can you bet on the Queen at Royal Ascot?
+Can you bet on the King at Royal Ascot?

 Yes!
-You can place a bet on the Queen at Royal Ascot but it’s not quite the same as racing betting.
-Rather, markets open on what colour the Queen’s hat will be on day one of the festival.
-It’s hardly an exact science but in 2019 punters could get a price of 14/1 on her hat being orange.
+You can place a bet on the King at Royal Ascot but it’s not quite the same as racing betting.
+Rather, markets open on what colour the King’s tie will be on day one of the festival.
+It’s hardly an exact science but in 2019 punters could get a price of 14/1 on the late Queen’s hat being orange.
 As it happens she wore blue – the pre-Royal Procession favourite at 11/10.